 The Obverse of the 1965 Half Dollar

 Kennedy’s left-facing portrait dominates the obverse as the central focal point.
-The inscription “LIBERTY” follows the upper curve of the rim, with “IN GOD WE TRUST” inscribed in a straight line extending across the coin, separated by the truncation of Kennedy’s neck.
+The word “LIBERTY” curves along the upper rim, with “IN GOD WE TRUST” inscribed across the coin separated by the truncation of Kennedy’s neck.

 The Reverse of the 1965 Half Dollar

-The reverse features the heraldic eagle as its central design element.
-The eagle displays spread wings while clutching arrows and an olive branch in its talons.
-A shield covers the eagle’s chest, with fifty stars surrounding the entire central design.
+The reverse was designed by Frank Gasparro and features the heraldic eagle with spread wings clutching arrows and an olive branch.
+A shield covers the eagle’s chest, surrounded by fifty stars.

-“UNITED STATES OF AMERICA” follows the upper perimeter, while “HALF DOLLAR” indicates the denomination along the lower border.
-The Latin phrase “E PLURIBUS UNUM” appears on a ribbon held in the eagle’s beak.
+“UNITED STATES OF AMERICA” follows the upper perimeter, “HALF DOLLAR” runs along the lower border, and “E PLURIBUS UNUM” appears on a ribbon in the eagle’s beak.
+The reverse lettering and star elements are precisely where the DDR doubled die varieties manifest — examine them carefully under magnification.

 Other Features of the 1965 Half Dollar